-While Punggol Green Primary’s niche of Environmental Education has always been aimed at generating greater awareness amongst the student population of the environmental issues confronting the world today and developing environmental champions, the school’s Applied Learning Programme (ALP) aims to act as a springboard for students to apply a combination of Science, Technology, Engineering and Mathematics (STEM) make sense of and solve environmental issues confronting us today through innovative and inventive thinking.
+Punggol Green Primary’s niche area of Environmental Education is aimed at generating greater awareness amongst the student population of the environmental issues confronting the world today and developing environmental champions.
+The school’s IGNITE@PGPS aims to act as a springboard for students to apply concepts learnt in Science, Technology, Engineering and Mathematics (STEM) to make sense of the environmental issues confronting us today and to solve these issues through innovative and inventive thinking.

-Particularly passionate students will have greater opportunities to advocate environmental causes and inspire their peers / community to act.
-With the thought of attaining sustainability at heart, these environmental champions will be supported with further opportunities to collaborate with external partners and experts in the fields of environmental sustainability.
+Particularly passionate students will have greater opportunities to become advocates of environmental causes and to inspire their peers / community to act.
+With the primary objective of attaining sustainability at heart, these environmental champions will be given opportunities for collaboration with external partners and experts in the fields of environmental sustainability.

 The IGNITE @PGPS room serves as a collaborative workspace for making, learning, exploring and sharing that focuses on evoking curiosity in learning, developing inventive thinking and encouraging a dare-to-try spirit.

 In addition to the materials that will be provided for students to tinker with, the IGNITE @PGPS room will have materials salvaged from recycled objects (gathered through school wide efforts) that will challenge our “green” engineers to innovate and create with the environment in mind.
 The access to tools and equipment will also facilitate the continued relevance and evolution of the IGNITE @PGPS programme as it evolves in tandem with the changes in the environmental landscape since students will be equipped with the knowledge, skills and competencies to use these tools in new and inventive ways.